vikejs/vike/readme.md

 }
 ```

-The `*.page.js` file is lazy-loaded only when needed, that is only when an HTTP request matches the page's route.
+The `*.page.js` file is lazy-loaded only when needed, that is when an HTTP request matches the page's route.

 <br/><br/>